 Socioeconomic status has the greatest influence over these changes.
 Communities with wealthier residents tend to have larger public project budgets and support, therefore developing projects moved along at a faster rate.
 Alternately, communities with less wealthy residents tend to be more hesitant in supporting such projects.
 These residents fear abandonment by local governments which would leave the maintenance to residents who are already facing economic struggles.

 Building trust within a community

-Communities are often benefited by scientific guidance throughout a project’s planning process.
-Urban environments have allowed individuals to turn a blind eye to the ecosystems around them and this could have a catastrophic effect in the survival of some pollinator species.
+Communities are often benefited from scientific guidance throughout a project’s planning process.
+Urban environments have allowed individuals to turn a blind eye to the ecosystems around them and this could have a catastrophic effect on the survival of some pollinator species.
 Education of community members and better allocation of finances can begin the process of developing more sustainable cities.